 I haven't written the aforementioned article yet, but I still agree with all of that!
 Moving forward, I plan to emphasize this principle even more when making decisions and evaluating my life.

 I had high expectations for how much I would explore and grow this summer in San Francisco.
 I didn't meet them.
 Instead, I quickly became stagnant, which defined my work, daily routines, and how much I met new people.
 It's evident in the fact that I never buckled down to establish an earlier sleep schedule or learn how to cook.

 The main barrier was that I didn't have the energy and mental capacity to snap out of it, look at my lifestyle, and take the simple—not necessarily easy, but usually undeniably simple—steps toward change.
 Even in college, I thought I would be attending way more events and meeting way more people.
 Instead, I flowed with my defaults, which are more introverted than expected.

 What does this mean?
-Well, in high school, I believed that I couldn’t and shouldn’t plan more than a year ahead since so much would change every year, and any further plans would highly depend on what college I ended up attending.
-I still think that’s true—for my high school experience, one year was the only reasonable target for long-term planning.
+Well, in high school, I believed that I couldn't and shouldn't plan more than a year ahead since so much would change every year and any further plans would highly depend on what college I ended up at.
+I still think that's true—for my high school experience, one year was the only reasonable target for long-term planning.

-Now, however, I want to think longer-term and make sure I’m steadily building toward the life I want to have, whether that means I’m eating lunch at a particular time every day, learning a skill through YouTube tutorials and side projects, or applying for certain internship roles.
+Now, however, I want to think longer-term and make sure I'm steadily building toward the life I want to have, whether that means I'm eating lunch at a certain time everyday, learning a skill through YouTube tutorials and side projects, or applying for certain internship roles.

 Before college, I thought I wanted to join an entrepreneurship club.
 At the start of the semester, though, I was alienated by how business clubs recruited.
 In general, entrepreneurship on campus seemed unnecessarily formal and academic.
 Oh, you have a startup idea?
 Put on a suit and take a class over at Sloan.